-It may be necessary to consult with your accountant or taxation agent to get professional advice on your eligibility for a tax deduction.
+It may be necessary to consult with your accountant or tax agent to get professional advice on your eligibility for a tax deduction.

-This way you can gain sound advice of whether this loan product would suit you and your taxation requirements.
+This way you can gain sound advice on whether this loan product would suit you and your taxation requirements.

-Contact us for an advance interest home loan today!
+Contact us for an interest in advance home loan today!

 If you wish to apply for a loan, please enquire online or call us on 1300 889 743.